supermihi/exdb/README.md

 Overview
 --------
-`exdb` is a Python package for managing a database of LaTeX'ed exercises (and possibly solutions) as used for exams or tutoral exercise sheets in universities.
+[exdb][1] is a Python package for managing a database of LaTeX'ed exercises (and possibly solutions) as used for exams or tutoral exercise sheets in universities.
 The goal was to create a lightweight, robust, yet flexible package that does not require too much maintainance, suitable for a small university working group.